Recent updates! Click here

 Are gs courses accessible to poor and working class people?

 gs is committed to economic justice and to challenging white supremacy, capitalism, ableism and all systems of oppression in every aspect of our work.
 As part of that, we have a commitment to making our programs accessible and affordable to poor and working class people and people of color who are on the frontlines of social and environmental justice movements.
 We are committed to making sure that money is not a barrier to participation.
-Check out our Course Fee Structure Sliding Scale.

 How are program costs covered?